dustinpfister/test_threejs/views/forpost/threejs-materials/README.md

 > The most basic material is the MeshBasicMaterial.
 You can pass a color in as a parameter to get a solid colored object, which has no shading.
 You can also adjust the opacity by passing in the opacity as a parameter with a value from 0 to 1 and setting transparent to true.
 >

 I am noticing a pattern with this.
-Seems like a lot of these authors are just copying what is in other blog posts on this subject without adding of changing much.
-At least time time they mentioned a common base material class option, but sadly one that does not help show depth.
+Seems like a lot of these authors are just copying what is in other blog posts on this subject without adding or changing much.
+At least this time they mentioned a common base material class option, but sadly one that does not help show depth.

 This is now solid for me when it comes to future edits, in my main section on mesh material options I made sure to feature the use of the map option.
 I am not sure if I will start having sections in which I expand more on each mesh material as I think that is something that I should do in stand alone blog posts for each material option, but maybe I should do so in this post also..